Floor Tiling Cost Guide 2025: How Much Does Tiling Cost?

 Porcelain Floor Tiles

-This is another common type of tile for in the home; however, this one has more of a natural look.
-These tiles come in a variety of colours and styles to match your home.
-They’re also easy to maintain and keep clean.
+This is another common type of tile in the home, but this one has more of a natural look.
+These tiles come in a variety of colours and styles to match your home, and they're easy to maintain and keep clean.

 Pros